Xilinx/Vitis-Tutorials/Machine_Learning/Introduction/03-Basic/Module_2/Readme.md

 3.2 Setting up board environment & Demo run
 -----------------------
 In Module_1, user has downloaded the board environment with DPU and corresponding runtime integrated.
 In this module, We only need to copy the images and videos in for inference.
 * The script is provided in this Module_2 repository to download the images and videos for demo purpose.
+Running the following commands on host machine can download the images and copy them to the target board.
     ```
     $cd [DOWNLOAD_PATH]/Board_Dependency
     $sh get_image_video_zcu104.sh
     $scp vitis_ai_library_* root@[IP_OF_BOARD]:~/
     $ssh root@[IP_OF_THE_BOARD]
+    ```

+    Alternatively, if your board has Internet access, you can also download the images from the board directly.

+    ```bash
+    root@xilinx-zcu104-2020_1:~# wget -O vitis_ai_library_r1.2.0_images.tar.gz https://www.xilinx.com/bin/public/openDownload?filename=vitis_ai_library_r1.2.0_images.tar.gz
+    root@xilinx-zcu104-2020_1:~# wget -O vitis_ai_library_r1.2.0_video.tar.gz https://www.xilinx.com/bin/public/openDownload?filename=vitis_ai_library_r1.2.0_video.tar.gz

     ```
  * Now we can operate on the board through an ethernet connection.
    * unpack the images and videos